contest-framework/server-old/README.md

 </table>

-The config file defines functions that tell Tertestrial how to perform a given operation on a given file type.
-The name for these functions has the format `command_for_<operation>_<filetype>`.
+The name for the functions in the config file has the format `command_for_<operation>_<filetype>`.
 Here is an example Tertestrial config file to run [Cucumber-JS](https://github.com/cucumber/cucumber-js)